sdmishra1992/soumya-ch1/README.md

 be directed to all the relevant information regarding the infrastructure for the this application.

+End to End application flow from user's browser to webserver and get response back.
+Its highly available and load balanced design with highly secure.

 ## Contents
 - [Requirements](#requirements)
 - [Design](#design)